plum-umd/bibifi-code/README.md

 - A problem specification that describes the programs contestants are expected to implement.
 The specification should include instructions for how to make submissions and how submissions will be graded.
 - A suite of tests that include correctness, performance, and optional tests.
 - A virtual machine image that is used to test submissions.
-- A grading script that is uploaded to the virtual machine to run tests, oracle submissions, and break-it tests.
+- A grading script that can run on the virtual machine to run tests, oracle submissions, and break-it tests.

 We have used three different problem specifications in the past.
 One problem is a secure log that tracks and queries the movement of entities through an art gallery.